At Emirates, it is our goal to provide each and every passenger with unparalleled convenience and comfort.

 See how Emirates makes travelling with infants safer, easier and more comfortable.

-For more details about transporting SCUBA diving equipment, sporting weapons, firearms and ammunition, please read our FAQ on sports equipment.
+For more details about transporting SCUBA diving equipment, golf clubs, sporting weapons, firearms and ammunition, please read our FAQ on sports equipment.

 Please contact Emirates well before your flight to confirm any required procedures (such as permits, tests, vaccinations, etc) to allow your pet to travel – you must complete these before Emirates can make final arrangements for your pet.
 Note that this process can take a long time, especially in complex cases.
 Once complete, please allow one week to submit your paperwork to Emirates ahead of your flight.